 Data centers connect communication networks so end users can access information remotely.
 They are used to manage, distribute, and track user resources such as video games, digital media, and online accounts.
 In short, virtual data centers are large computer networks that provide access to a virtual “platform” that supports connected devices.

 If you’re curious about what that platform might be, and how that information is disseminated to end users, feel free to join us today for a lively discussion on the challenges and opportunities ahead for companies and entrepreneurs trying to leverage the benefits of open data, and you can find more information about this, you can go to sites such as https://www.fortinet.com/resources/cyberglossary/data-center to find the right resources for this.

-We will explore open data and the ever-increasing demand for online applications using virtual data centers, the emerging tools, and opportunities for new types of innovation.
+We will explore open data, and the ever-increasing demand for online applications using virtual data centers, data virtualization like the ones at https://www.delphix.com/glossary/what-is-data-virtualization, the emerging tools, and opportunities for new types of innovation.